hive-engine/nitrous/src/app/help/en/welcome.md

 Scotbot parameters
 --

-You can see the active parameters at all times at http://scot.today/token/LASSECASH and then click “SCOTSetting”.
 I tried to tweak the parameters to be more successful then HIVE.
 The most important changes from the HIVE, is that LASSECASH has 14 days reward window (meaning you receive your author and curator rewards for a post, 14 days after the post is made) and that the powerdown time is 13 payments every 14 day over 6 months.
 This is made to incentivize longterm mentality.
 Furthermore the payout ration is 90% LASSECASH POWER and 10% LASSECASH, this is another huge difference from HIVE.

 Lasse as leader of LASSECASH
 --